purofle/compose-jb-example/README.md

 # compose-jb-example

 A example of [JetBrains/compose-jb](https://github.com/JetBrains/compose-jb) with LiveModel, Di and Material You.
-And there are a [docs](https://www.ehsetuproject.com/) about it

 ## Run